Skip to content

 Rivers are life forces.
 They’ve helped sustain ecosystems, cultures and communities for millennia, their quiet power steadily shaping everything from landscapes to place names.
 But many of our rivers are under threat from climate change, pollution, and human-made changes to the landscapes and waterways, which is why the National Trust launched Riverlands.

-The Lake District Riverlands project stretches from Keswick in the north to Kendal in the south, across the central fells and finally out to sea.
+The Cumbria Riverlands project stretches from Keswick in the north to Kendal in the south, across the central fells and finally out to sea.
 It encompasses the rivers themselves, the land which drains into them, and the rich array of wildlife and plants that call these varied habitats home.
 Together, these make up our ‘riverlands’.

-Lake District Riverlands Project
+Cumbria Riverlands Project